CSC-326/Course/HW/HW2.md

 **Due:** Feb 10, 2016, midnight

-1. Complete your creating tasks in your task tracking and you have made some progress on tasks.
+1. Complete your created tasks in your task tracking as you have made some progress on tasks.
 2. Submit to your repo the 7 try-with-resources refactorings.
-3. Indicate in a README.md, the code smells you've found.
+3. Indicate in a README.md the code smells you've found.
 Include code snippets and written descriptions.
 4. Write selenium test scripts for testing bug fixes (do not have to pass yet).

 #### HW2.P2